yanglaolee/pulsar_sdk_dart/README.md

 A wrapper API for the Pulsar SDK in Dart language.

-The original idea of ​​the project was to combine it with Flutter to develop cross-platform applications.
+The original idea of ​​the project was to combine it with Flutter to develop cross-platform asset management applications.

 For details, please refer to the official documentation: [here](https://pulsar.readme.io/)